tintin10q/csai_ml_final_summary/ML_final_summary.md

 With information gain we look for how much information we gain about the features.
 The formula is IG(Y|X) = H(Y) - H(Y|X)

-IG(Y|X) is pronounced as information gain in Y due to X. If X is
+IG(Y|X) is pronounced as information gain in Y due to X.

-If X is completely uninformative about Y then IG(Y|X) = 0 If X is completely uninformative about Y then IG(Y|X) = H(Y) E.G., everything that is uncertain is gone This is what you use in making the tree. **You want to find the split with the highest information gain.**
+If X is completely informative about Y then IG(Y|X) = 0 If X is completely uninformative about Y then IG(Y|X) = H(Y)

+E.G., everything that is uncertain is gone This is what you use in making the tree. **You want to find the split with the highest information gain.**

 > You can see information gain as taking away entropy

 ### Gini Coefficient